 Fuel is most obvious running costs for any car.
 In 2017, the RAC reported the average cost to fill up a car at the pumps is £66.25 for petrol cars and £67.27 for diesels, making fuel one of the most costly considerations when running a car.

-When shopping for your next new car, consider a vehicle with a good fuel consumption to help keep running costs low.
+When shopping for your car leasing offers, consider a vehicle with a good fuel consumption to help keep running costs low.
 As a general rule, a fuel consumption of 30+ MPG for Urban driving and 45/50+ for Extra-Urban driving is considered good.